Parichehr13/EEG-Processing/exercise10/REPORT.md

 - feet,
 - tongue.

-This report is based on:
-- the Python solution in `exercise10/python`,
-- the PDF instructions `exercise10/python/exercise10-python.pdf`,
-- the Keras support note `exercise10/python/supervised_learning_keras.pdf`,
-- an executed Python run that generated the figures below.

 ## Data and Preprocessing
 Dataset: BCI IV2a subject 008 (provided `.mat` file in the Python utilities folder).